 Hana, however, is a moment-by-moment experience in exquisiteness—a place where trees grow in rainbow hues and waterfalls plummet from the heavens.

-If you go with the latter, start your Hana day with breakfast at Café de Amis in Paia (indulge in a sweet Nutella crepe for all-day energy) before heading to Peahi, where, depending on the swells, you’ll see waves so jaw-dropping you’ll understand why this surf spot was nicknamed Jaws.
+If you go with the latter, start your Hana day with breakfast at Café des Amis in Paia (indulge in a sweet Nutella crepe for all-day energy) before heading to Peahi, where, depending on the swells, you’ll see waves so jaw-dropping you’ll understand why this surf spot was nicknamed Jaws.
 Next up?
 Waianapanapa State Park, where a trek down to the sea will bring you into contact with a black sand beach surrounded by ultra-lush greenery (as well as lava tubes, blowholes, underwater caves, and a seabird colony).
-Grab lunch in Hana town—one of the last bastions of Old Hawaii—before taking your eats to Koki Beach, a picturesque cove tucked onto the rugged coastline.
+Grab lunch in Hana town—one of the last bastions of Old Hawaii—before taking your eats to Hamoa Beach, a picturesque cove tucked onto the rugged coastline.
 Then conclude it all on the Pipiwai Trail in Kipahulu, where you’ll traipse through a copse of bamboo to reach two showstoppers of waterfalls. (“Heavenly” Hana, indeed.)

 Day 10: Swing